Siege of Damascus (634): Aftermath

-While the Arabs administered the city of Damascus, the population of Damascus remained mostly Christian—Eastern Orthodox and Monophysite—with a growing community of Arab Muslims from Makkah, Medina, and the Syrian Desert.
+While the Arabs administered the city of Damascus, the population of Damascus remained mostly Christian—Chalcedonian and Miaphysite—with a growing community of Arab Muslims from Makkah, Medina, and the Syrian Desert.

 The city was chosen as the capital of Islamic Syria.
 Its first Muslim governor was Yazid ibn Abu Sufyan, one of the commanders of the Muslim army that captured the city.
 Yazid died of plague in 640 and his younger brother, Mu'awiya I, succeeded him.
 After the murder of the last Rashidun Caliph, Caliph Ali in 661, Mu'awiya installed himself as the caliph of the Islamic empire founding the Umayyad dynasty.

 Damascus subsequently became the capital of the Umayyad Caliphate and all of the surplus revenue of the Umayyad Caliphate's provinces were forwarded to the treasury of Damascus.
 Arabic was also established as the official language, giving the Arab minority of the city an advantage over the Greek-speaking Christians in administrative affairs.

 Trade and economics prospered in the city and under the Umayyads, Damascus remained one of the most dazzling cities of the world, until in 750, when it fell to the Abbasids.
 On 25 August 750, the Abbasids, having already beaten the Umayyads in the Battle of the Zab in Iraq, conquered Damascus after facing little resistance.
 With the heralding of the Abbasid Caliphate, Damascus became eclipsed and subordinated by Baghdad, the new Islamic capital.